kk-spartans/scholars-cup/09 - Entertaining Ourselves Back to Life/04 - Re-releasing art timing and creator involvement/04 - Re-releasing art timing and creator involvement.md

 The best timing to re-release something is when there’s new interest, legal and financial incentive, or maybe even a cultural moment that makes work relevant again.
 Too soon, and it feels lazy; too late, and it loses impact.

-Taylor Swift hit the sweet spot—her old albums had cult status, fan demand was high, and she had a legal motive.
+Taylor Swift hit the sweet spot — her old albums had cult status, fan demand was high, and she had a legal motive.